kudashevs/programming-papers/README.md

 - Hints for Computer System Design (1983) B.W.
 Lampson
 - No Silver Bullet: Essence and Accidents of Software Engineering (1987) by F.P.
 Brooks
 - Graph-Based Algorithms for Boolean Function Manipulation (1986) by R.E.
 Bryant
+- Data abstraction and hierarchy (1987) by B. Liskov
 - Big Ball of Mud (1999) by B. Foote, J. Yoder
 - An Introduction to Software Architecture (1993) by D. Garlan, M. Shaw
 - A Note on Distributed Computing (1994) by J. Waldo, G. Wyant, A. Wollrath